-Display language: Page 113Date and time: Page 112
+Display language: Page 109Date and time: Page 108

-- Each country controls its local time offset and the use of summer time, and so they are subject to change. - Removing the battery from the camera too soon after configuring time and date settings for the first time can cause the settings to be reset to their factory defaults.
-Do not remove the battery from the camera for at least 24 hours after configuring settings.
+- Each country controls its local time offset and the use of summer time, and so they are subject to change. - Removing the battery too soon after you set the time and date can cause the date and time display to become incorrect.
+Do not remove the battery for at least 24 hours after configuring settings.